 1. Legs and feet: You can start from your baby’s thigh and slowly stroke down to his foot and then the other way around.
-Stroke the bottom of your baby’s foot with your palm and slowly make circles with your thumb all over the bottom of the foot.
+Stroke the bottom of your baby’s foot with your palm and slowly make circles with your thumb all over the soles.
 Lightly squeeze each toe.

 2. Face and head: Hold your baby’s head and massage the scalp (the soft spot over your baby’s head should not be pressed).
 For your baby’s face, place your hands and trace a heart shape, then bring them down together towards the chin.

 3. Chest: Set both your hands on your baby’s chest and stroke from the middle of his chest towards the shoulders and then bring them down and back together.

-4. Arms: Grasp your baby’s upper arm and stroke down from upper arm to lower arm – repeat these strokes on his hands by tracing circles from wrist to fingertips and then lightly squeeze each finger.
+4. Arms: Grasp your baby’s arm and stroke down from the upper arm to lower arm -repeat these strokes on his hands by tracing circles from the wrist to the fingertips and then lightly squeeze each finger.

-5. Abdomen: Use gentle pressure – remember that your baby’s stomach is very delicate and sensitive.
+5. Abdomen: Use gentle pressure -remember that your baby’s stomach is very delicate and sensitive.
 The tummy should be massaged with your fingertips in a clockwise, circular motion.
-Your baby’s tummy massage should be avoided if the cord has not healed completely.
+Your baby’s tummy massage should be avoided if the umbilical cord stump has not healed completely.

 - Never massage your baby before or after meals or when he needs to sleep.

 - Your strokes should be gentle and firm.